 Disinfection & Fly Control

 Sporekill (PCS No.92396) is another product where the active ingredient is based on potassium salts of fatty acids.
-It is fully registered as a PPP for use on mushroom crops.
-Recently, the registration label has been extended to include new uses including crate washing and disinfestation (fly control).

-Fogging with Sporekill should also help knock down spores that have entered during filling, encapsulating them and rendering them non viable so fogging is a practice against pests and diseases at the start of a crop.
+Fogging with Sporekill will also help knock down spores that have entered during filling, encapsulating them and rendering them non viable so fogging is a practice against pests and diseases at the start of a crop.